 Business Unit Reports

-The actuarial valuation process for the accrued portable long service benefit liabilities has been enhanced through an additional year of live data used to validate key assumptions underlying the valuation model.
+The actuarial valuation process for the accrued portable long service benefit liabilities has been strengthened through the development of a new quarterly valuation methodology.
+Further to this, the year-end valuation process is again assisted by an additional year of data used to validate key assumptions underlying the valuation model.

-The Customer Service and Operations business unit is responsible for three teams: Customer Service and Education, Compliance and Enforcement, and Research and Education.
+The Operations business unit contains three teams: Customer Service and Education, Compliance and Enforcement and Research and Engagement.

 Customer Service and Education

-The Customer Service and Education team has continued to deliver its core responsibilities of assessing employer applications for registration, being the key point of contact for employer and worker enquiries received by telephone and email, and processing employer quarterly returns.
+The team has continued to deliver on its core responsibilities of assessing employer applications for registration, as well as being the key point of contact for employers and workers.

 Compliance and Enforcement